vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 # How to build a Real-Time Chat with GraphQL Subscriptions and Apollo 🌍

 In this tutorial, we explain how to build a chat application where the users can see their own and the locations of the other participants on a map.
-Not only the chat, but also the locations on the map get updated in real-time using GraphQL subscriptions.
+Not only the chat, but also the locations on the map get updated in realtime using GraphQL subscriptions.

 ## Table of Contents